D-X-Y/AutoDL-Projects/docs/NATS-Bench.md

 ## The Procedure of Creating NATS-Bench

+### The Size Search Space

-1, train all architecture candidate in the size search space with 90 epochs and use the random seed of `777`.
+The following command will train all architecture candidate in the size search space with 90 epochs and use the random seed of `777`.
+If you want to use a different number of training epochs, please replace `90` with it, such as `01` or `12`.
+If you want to use a different
 ```
 bash ./scripts/NATS-Bench/train-shapes.sh 00000-32767 90 777
 ```
-The checkpoint of all candidates are located at `output/NATS-Bench-size` by default
+The checkpoint of all candidates are located at `output/NATS-Bench-size` by default.

+### The Topology Search Space